fransie/spotistats/README.md

 ## Usage

-Clone into this repo:
+Clone into this repo and create a credentials file:

 ```
 git clone https://github.com/fransie/spotistats.git
+cd spotistats
+echo "# client id\n<YOUR_CLIENT_ID>\n# client secret\n<YOUR_CLIENT_SECRET>" > credentials
 ```

 You need a Spotify App to use this tool.
-Go to https://developer.spotify.com/dashboard/applications, create an app there and insert the client id and secret into the credentials file like this:
+Go to https://developer.spotify.com/dashboard/applications, create an app there and insert the obtained client id and secret of your app into the credentials file:

 ```
 # client id